endeavorcomm/le-cms/deploy-certificates.md

     sudo ./deploy-cert.sh -d portal.example.com -h 10.1.1.1 -h 10.1.1.2

+Follow the prompts

 You'll be prompted to enter certbot's password once

 (When first deploying to these hosts, the next two steps will be repeated based on the number of hosts you provided in the deploy-site command)
 Accept the server's fingerprint by responding 'yes' You'll be prompted to enter certbot's password again

+## If using the HTTP challenge method

 Go back to the webserver SSH session(s)
 Press the 'y' key to continue the scripts

+## If using the DNS challenge method

+Follow the prompts to create a CNAME record for the acme challenge

+## Then continue

 When the script is finished, double-check redirection and validate certificate with a web browser